-You’ve probably heard lots of good things said about tubeless tyres (better puncture protection, comfort, rolling resistance and so on) but have you heard about the downsides?
-The tyres are a pain to fit, sealant makes a mess everywhere and there are huge compatibility issues, as we explain below.
+You’ve probably heard lots of good things said about tubeless tyres – better puncture protection, comfort, rolling resistance and so on – but have you heard about the downsides?
+The tyres can be a pain to fit, sealant makes a mess everywhere and there are huge compatibility issues, as we explain below.

 Tubeless might just be the best thing since the invention of the pneumatic tyre, or it might be a complete waste of time.
-The history of bicycle product development is littered with as many rubbish products as significant ones, in our view it's a big step forward (you may beg to differ) but as the technology stands today tubeless is not without its drawbacks – some of them are pretty well known, others less so.
+The history of bicycle product development is littered with as many rubbish products as significant ones, but in our view tubeless tyres are a big step forward (you may beg to differ).
+Even so, as the technology stands today tubeless has its drawbacks – some of them are pretty well known, others less so.

-Here then are some of the cons with current tubeless tyre technology.
+Here are some of the cons of current tubeless tyre technology.

-Before we get into the downsides, let’s start on a positive.
+Before we get into the downsides, let’s start with a positive.
 One of the key benefits of a tubeless tyre setup is a greatly reduced risk of puncturing.
-The liquid sealant is able to seal smaller holes caused by glass, flint or stones and literally plug the hole because it dries very quickly.
+The liquid sealant inside is able to seal smaller holes caused by glass, flint or stones and plug the hole because it dries very quickly.

-When you witness it happening firsthand and are able to continue riding without needed to replace the inner tube is to be convinced this is the future.
+When you witness it happening firsthand and are able to continue riding without needing to replace the inner tube you'll be convinced that this is the future.

-That said, tubeless isn’t invincible and the sealant won’t seal all holes above a certain size, generally about 6mm, because it’s simply overwhelmed by the speed of the air rushing out of the hole.
-So you might, in rare cases, find yourself with a flat tyre and sealant everywhere.
+That said, tubeless isn’t invincible and the sealant won’t seal all holes above a certain size, generally about 6mm, because it’s simply overwhelmed by the speed of the air rushing out.
+This means you might, in rare cases, find yourself with a flat tyre and sealant everywhere.
 Messy!

-For really big holes that the sealant can’t fix, you have two choices, either whack a tube in or use a tubeless repair kit involving an odd rubber anchovy which you stuff into the hole to seal the tyre.
-They’re popular with mountain bikers but yet to be embraced by roadies, you can read a review here.
+For really big holes that the sealant can’t fix, you have two choices, either whack a tube in or use a tubeless repair kit involving an odd rubber anchovy – yep, that's what they're called – which you stuff into the hole to seal the tyre.
+They’re popular with mountain bikers but yet to be embraced by roadies.
+You can read a review here.
 So that's something else you need to buy.
 The price is creeping up.

 This is the biggest problem with current tubeless tyres.
-Fitting a regular clincher tyre and inner tube is mostly painless, at worst you might need a few tyre levers, but after that, a small pump will get the tyre inflated onto the rim.
-It takes about 5 minutes.
+Fitting a regular (non-tubless) clincher tyre and inner tube is mostly painless.
+At worst you might need a few tyre levers, but after that, a small pump will get the tyre inflated onto the rim.
+It takes about five minutes.

 Some tubeless tyres, however, can take much more time to get fitted to the rims and involve much cursing.
-The problem is due to there being no one standard that all rim and tyre manufacturers adhere to, and because you need a very good seal with the tyre bead on the rim, it generally involves a very tight fit.
-In some cases so tight that you need multiple tyre levers.
-We've known people to give up, it's that difficult.
+The problem is due to there being no one standard that all rim and tyre manufacturers adhere to.
+Also, because you need a very good seal with the tyre bead on the rim, it generally involves a very tight fit... in some cases so tight that you need multiple tyre levers.
+We've known people to give up, it can be that difficult.

 When you've got the tyre onto the rim, it's not all over.
 Nope, in some cases, you need a tubeless-specific pump, CO2 canister or compressor to deliver the big burst of air needed to pop the tyre up onto the beads.

-And the result is the current situation that sees some tyres being a breeze to fit to some rims, and the complete opposite being the case with another combination of tyre and rim brand.
+The result is that some tyres are a breeze to fit to some rims, with the complete opposite true of a different tyre and rim combination.

 All that sealant invites the risk of a mess, and sometimes tubeless can be a messy thing.
-If you get a puncture while riding, unless you have mudguards you are going to spray sealant all over your frame, bum and back and anyone riding behind you.
+If you get a puncture while riding, unless you have mudguards you could spray sealant all over your frame, bum and back and anyone riding behind you.
 I’ve seen this happen and while it’s funny, it’s not nice at all.

 When a tubeless installation goes wrong, you can be left with puddles of sealant on the floor or ground of your workshop/kitchen/office.
 Try explaining why there’s white gunk everywhere to your other half!